NicoHood/HoodLoader2/Readme.md

 If you want it to be recognized as Uno/Mega edit the board definitions' VID and PID.
 I don't recommend this to a) know what Bootloader currently is on your board and b) it seems that with the official signed drivers wont work with unofficial HID modification.

+It happened to me that Windows 'lost' the drivers.
+Go to 'This Pc -> Manage -> Device Manager -> Other devices -> HoodLoader2', right click and hit 'Update Driver Software... -> Search automatically [...]'.

 #### Installing board definitions
 To get the 16u2 board definitions for uploading, copy this HoodLoader2 folder into your sketchbook like this: *sketchbook/hardware/HoodLoader2/*